Enrolment and Funding: Recurring Themes in Ontario Higher Education Policy

 Glen Jones and Kenneth-Roy Bonin (Carleton University) were awarded an Insight Development Grant from the Social Sciences and Humanities Reseach Council of Canada to support their research on university federation and affiliation arrangements in Canadian higher education.
-The grant will allow the research team to develop a national data base of agreements, and analyze the historical development of these arrangements in Canada.
+The grant has allowed the research team to develop a national data base of agreements, and analyze the historical development of these arrangements in Canada.